Montoneros: Social conservatism

-While revolutionary and far-left in character, Montoneros were conservative in their social and cultural outlook.
-In 1972, an English-language daily Buenos Aires Herald published an article by Robert Cox and Andrew Graham-Yooll, which presented a sexualised image of Eva Perón.
+While revolutionary and far-left in character, the Montoneros were conservative in their social and cultural outlook.
+In 1972, the English-language newspaper Buenos Aires Herald published an article by journalists Robert Cox and Andrew Graham-Yooll, which presented a sexualised image of Eva Perón.
 The Argentine opinion was said to express "enormous revulsion" at the article, and "the most extreme form of literary criticism came from the heads of the Montonera guerrillas."
-Montoneros accused the newspaper of not only tarnishing the image of Eva Perón, but also breaching the Catholic norms of Argentine society.
+Montoneros accused the newspaper not only of tarnishing the image of Eva Perón, but also breaching the Catholic norms of Argentine society.
 In May 1972, the Montoneros decided to assassinate Graham-Yooll, but this order was later cancelled by the intervention of Peronist politician Diego Muñiz Barreto, who vouched for Graham-Yooll.

 Argentine journalist Miriam Lewin noted that the Montoneros were "socially conservative and founded upon deep patriarchal structures".
-Male homosexuality and feminism were opposed, and gender roles were enforced – feminine men were rejected, and women were considered to be caretakers, unsuitable for revolutionary acts.
+Male homosexuality and feminism were opposed, and gender roles were enforced; feminine men were rejected, and women were considered to be caretakers, unsuitable for revolutionary acts.
 Montoneros denounced the concept of "free love" and instead embraced a heterosexual, monogamous model.
-Infidelity was a forbidden act as per their conduct code, the Código de Justicia Penal Revolucionario (Revolutionary Penal Code), along with casual sex and abortion, which were seen as 'petty bourgeois' acts.
-Couples within the Montoneros were required to have been together for more than six months before being allowed to move in together.
-Montoneros protested the infiltration of left-wing and Peronist causes by homosexual activists, and during their marches and protests, they chanted slogans such as "We are not faggots, we are not drug addicts, we are the soldiers of Perón and Montoneros!"
+Infidelity was a forbidden act according to their code of conduct—the Código de Justicia Penal Revolucionario (Revolutionary Penal Code)—along with casual sex and abortion, which were seen as "petty bourgeois" acts.
+Couples within the Montoneros were required to have been partnered for more than six months before being allowed to cohabit.
+Montoneros protested the infiltration of left-wing and Peronist causes by homosexual activists; during their marches and protests, they chanted slogans such as "We are not faggots, we are not drug addicts, we are the soldiers of Perón and Montoneros!"
 (No somos putos, no somos faloperos, somos soldados de Perón y montoneros) or "We're not faggots, we're not junkies, we're soldiers from FAR and Montoneros!"
 (No somos putos, no somos faloperos, somos soldados de FAR y Montoneros).